Download Zipped Introduced WP 6.1 HB0368.ZIP 29,658 Bytes

 27 pending proceedings for revocation or other action.
 If the board issues this order, the

-28 commissioner shall issue to the licensee[, registrant, apprentice, or employee] a written notice of
+28 commissioner shall issue to the licensee[

 4 last-known address in the department's files by certified mail, return receipt requested.